 All students are required to be present and on time for all registered academic classes.
-Attendance will be recorded at the beginning of each class period any students not present will be marked absent.
+Attendance will be recorded at the beginning of each class period and students not present will be marked absent.
 Any student thereof that arrives after attendance will be marked late.
+All tardies must be cleared with the BVS (Bureau Vie Scolaire) before entering class.
+Any student later than 15 minutes to any academic session of the day will be considered absent and therefore will not be allowed to attend class.